 Eskdale is also a wonderful starting point for hundreds of walks.
 The river has natural pools for swimming and is a popular place for canoeing and fishing.
 The famous Ravenglass & Eskdale Miniature Railway runs along the valley, its steam trains making the leisurely seven-mile journey down to the sea.

 There are five Pubs in Eskdale, all welcoming children and serving real ales and a wide choice of good food.
 The nearest pub to Bobbin Mill is the Bower House Inn and it will take you about twenty minutes to walk there along quiet roads.
+The Bower House Inn is a popular pub and so booking in advance is recommended.
 The village shop is a half hour walk away, sells a comprehensive range of goods, including groceries, fresh fruit and vegetables, alcohol and newspapers.
 There is some reception for mobile phones on the Orange network.